- Admissions & Aid

 Gwynedd Mercy University’s well-rounded program will help you develop specialized finance skills while building your communication and leadership abilities, highly prized skills in today's marketplace.
 And, you’ll enjoy access to networking opportunities that will build your business contacts before you've graduated.

-Take advantage of the unique learning opportunities available in our financial trading room equipped with a real-time stock ticker.
+Take advantage of the unique learning opportunities available in our financial trading room equipped with a real-time stock ticker and Stock-Trak® software for creating simulated investment portfolios.

 Dive deeply into several specialty areas, including investments, risk management, sports business finance, and taxation.